DefinitionThis section has been translated automatically.

 Undesirable effectsThis section has been translated automatically.

 Side effects of systemic administration: crampy gastrointestinal symptoms, with prolonged use possible disturbances in water and electrolyte balance; potassium losses.
-Risk of neprotoxicity (proteinuria, haematuria).
-The therapeutic importance of "aloe" in system therapy has decreased considerably, since better tolerated substances exist for the indications.
+Risk of neprotoxicity (proteinuria, hematuria).
+The therapeutic importance of "aloe" in systemic therapy has decreased significantly, since better tolerated substances exist for the indications.

 Cave: Carcinogenic effect of the leaves due to the contained ingredients - only short-term use ! according to EMa only 1 week!

-Toxicologically relevant is especially the upper layer of the leaves of Aloe arborescens due to the content of plant anthranoids: suspected genotoxic and carcinogenic effect: https://www.bfr.bund.de/cm/343/nahrungsergaenzungsmittel-mit-anthranoidhaltigen-aloe-ganzblattzubereitungen-bergen-gesundheitliche-risiken.pdf
+Toxicologically relevant is mainly the top layer of the leaves of Aloe arborescens due to the content of plant anthranoids: suspected genotoxic and carcinogenic effect: https://www.bfr.bund.de/cm/343/nahrungsergaenzungsmittel-mit-anthranoidhaltigen-aloe-ganzblattzubereitungen-bergen-gesundheitliche-risiken.pdf

 ContraindicationThis section has been translated automatically.